eli-rosee/paper_web_game/README.md

 - **Left click** to move your paper
 - **Right click** to throw scissors at someone
 - Hit another player's paper with scissors and they die
-- Get hit by scissors and you die — you become a sad dead piece of paper and can't do anything :(
+- Get hit by scissors and you die - you become a sad dead piece of paper and can't do anything :(

-- Was gonna add interactions with paper shredders but wayyy too much work

 ## Tech Stack